 In addition to the best German beers, they serve authentic currywurst sausage, späzle, bretzels, and other specialties from Deutschland.
 You can enjoy these seated at their sociable picnic tables or get them to-go and sit by the water’s edge.

 90 Quai de la Loire, 75019.

-Sample a Paris-native brew at this local craft brewery.
+Sample a Paris-native brew at the local craft brewery Paname Brewing Company.
 One of the nicknames of Paris, Paname’s taps pour a collection of the brewery’s five standard beers as well as some seasonal creations.

 Its kitchen serves up sharable international street food and pizzas, adding to the friendly ambiance both inside and on its lively terrace that jets out onto the canal.

 41 bis Quai de la Loire, 75019.

 Found on the quieter stretch of the canal, you can combine excellent pizzas and organic wine at the friendly bar-restaurant Café Odilon.
 It also has one of the best terraces around for watching the sunset, so come early to stake out a spot.

 16 Quai de la Marne, 75019.